toml-lang/toml/README.md

 int7 = 1_2_3_4_5     # VALID but discouraged
 ```

 Leading zeros are not allowed.
+Integer values `-0` and `+0` are valid and
+identical to an unprefixed zero.
 Hex, octal, and binary forms are not allowed.
-Values such as "infinity" and "not a number" that cannot be expressed as a
-series of digits are not allowed.

 64 bit (signed long) range expected (−9,223,372,036,854,775,808 to
 9,223,372,036,854,775,807).

 Float
 -----

+Floats should be implemented as 64-bit IEEE 754 values.

 A float consists of an integer part (which follows the same rules as integer
 values) followed by a fractional part and/or an exponent part.
 If both a